lucentcosmos/SparkLogsAnalyzer/README.md

 what features of the logs analyzer is similar to their use case, and refashion the code samples in this project for their needs.

+## How to use this project

+This project is broken up into chapters with bite-sized examples for demonstrating Spark functionality for logs processing.
+This makes the examples easy to run.
+We hope you'll combine various exercises to create a custom logs processing application that is compatible for your data and with your organization's technology stack.

 ###[Chapter 1: Introduction to Apache Spark](chapter1/README.md)

 The Apache Spark library is introduced, including RDD's, transformation,